 This “House of Truth” is meant to be used as a visual aid to help students understand the epistemological division that we are bombarded with today.
 It goes something like this: If we can see, taste, touch, smell, or hear something, it’s real, but if we can’t use our five senses to investigate it, it’s not.
 I would challenge students to understand that we must embrace both facts and values as ‘real’ in order to flourish and to be fully human.

-It’s challenging to try and show philosophical concepts using three-dimensional objects but I’m hoping this will be helpful for students, especially visual learners.
-If they can understand this concept, it will greatly benefit our art and literature discussions.
+It’s challenging to try and show philosophical concepts using three-dimensional objects but I’m hoping this will be helpful for young students, especially visual learners.
+If they can understand this concept, it will greatly benefit our discussions.

 I started with the medium sized chip-board house, painting it with two thick coats of white acrylic paint.